sgan81/apfs-fuse/README.md

 ### Compile the source code
 The following libraries are needed (including the -dev/-devel packages):

-* FUSE 2.6 or greater
+* FUSE 2.6 or greater (on 32-bit systems, FUSE 3.0 or greater)
 * zlib
 * bzip2
 * libattr (on some Linux distributions)